Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-n`, `--dry-run`:
   Show what would be removed, but do not actually remove anything.
 * `-s`:
   Scrub the cache, including downloads for even the latest versions.
-Note downloads for any installed formulae or casks will still not be deleted.
+Note that downloads for any installed formulae or casks will still not be deleted.
 If you want to delete those too: `rm -rf "$(brew --cache)"`
 * `--prune-prefix`:
   Only prune the symlinks and directories from the prefix and remove no other files.